 What is Tooth Decay?

-Tooth decay occurs when bacteria in the mouth produces acids that erode away the hard outer layer of your tooth which is called dental enamel, exposing the much softer layer of tooth material underneath that is called dentin.
-As tooth decay progresses it creates a cavity (dental caries).
+Tooth decay occurs when bacteria in the mouth produce acids that erode the hard outer layer of your tooth, which is called dental enamel, exposing the much softer layer of tooth material underneath that is called dentin.
+As tooth decay progresses, it creates a cavity (dental caries).
 If not treated the decay will eventually reach the center of the tooth containing all the nerves and blood supply, causing pain and infection, and this can even lead to tooth loss.

 What Causes Tooth Decay?

-Tooth decay is caused through the formation of plaque in your mouth combined with eating foods high in carbohydrates and sugars.
-This is the sticky colorless layer that forms over your teeth throughout the day, and if you haven’t cleaned your teeth for a while then you can often feel it simply by running your tongue over your teeth.
+Tooth decay is caused through the formation of plaque in your mouth, combined with eating foods high in carbohydrates and sugars.
+This is the sticky colorless layer that forms over your teeth throughout the day, and if you haven’t cleaned your teeth for a while, then you can often feel it only by running your tongue over your teeth.

 Plaque contains bacteria that thrive on leftover foods in the mouth, producing acids and toxins as a by-product and which attack your teeth.
 Every time you eat the acidity in your mouth will increase, weakening the tooth enamel and increasing the risk of tooth decay.
-It’s even worse if you frequently snack throughout the day, as the acidity levels will remain high for longer periods of time.
+It’s even worse if you frequently snack throughout the day, as the acidity levels will remain high for more extended periods.

 Preventing Tooth Decay and Treating It

-Preventing tooth decay is very straightforward, and relies on good oral hygiene at home combined with preventative dental care at Midtown Dentistry.
-If you are overdue for a visit then now is a great time to book a dental exam and professional cleaning.
+Preventing tooth decay is very straightforward, and relies on proper oral hygiene at home combined with preventative dental care at Midtown Dentistry.
+If you are overdue for a visit, then now is a great time to book a dental exam and professional cleaning.

 Professional Dental Care

-Dr Jonathan Penchas or another of our dentists will examine your teeth for any small signs of cavities or lesions that require treatment.
-Sometimes it might be possible to treat very small lesions or pits in the teeth with fluoride to help harden the tooth surfaces, but otherwise it will be necessary to fill the tooth.
+Dr. Jonathan Penchas or another of our dentists will examine your teeth for any small signs of cavities or lesions that require treatment.
+Sometimes it might be possible to treat microscopic lesions or pits in the teeth with fluoride to help harden the tooth surfaces, but otherwise, it will be necessary to fill the tooth.

-Regular check-ups are important, even if you think your teeth are trouble-free.
+Regular check-ups are essential, even if you think your teeth are trouble-free.
 Often dental diseases such as tooth decay will not present any symptoms until relatively well advanced.
-By this stage you are likely to need a much larger filling, or possibly even root canal treatment.
-If the cavity is too big it might be necessary to crown the tooth.
+By this stage, you are likely to need a much more substantial filling, or possibly even root canal treatment.
+If the cavity is too big, it might be necessary to crown the tooth.
 All of these options are much more expensive and time-consuming than a tiny filling.

 Routine dental cleanings will remove any hardened plaque from your teeth.

-Plaque begins to harden within 48 hours or so and after this has occurred it can only be removed by a dental professional through scraping it away.
+Plaque begins to harden within 48 hours or so, and after this has occurred, it can only be removed by a dental professional through scraping it away.
 Professional cleanings help to decrease the chance of tooth decay as well as gum disease.
-Other treatments that can help decrease the risk of tooth decay include dental sealants and fluoride treatments.
+Other treatments that can help reduce the risk of tooth decay include dental sealants and fluoride treatments.
 Ask your dentist for further information.